Chrono Classic Chronograph Watch

 - Weight1.65 pounds

-Victorinox Swiss Army Watch Buying Guide
+Victorinox Swiss Army Watch Buying Guide and FAQs

 There are plenty of amazing features for all the Victorinox watches on our list.
 Many speak for themselves, but we still find a few buyers questions popping up from time to time.
 Your buds at Gear Hungry took to those questions (I mean, what consumer product has more gears than a watch?) with gusto to bring you every tidbit of information we could find that’s probably rattling around in your head when it comes to Victorinox watches.